Hajj and Umrah Pilgrimage

 Ideally pilgrims should arrive in time to allow acclimatisation to the hot conditions before undertaking Hajj.
 Pilgrims should be advised to rest, maintain good hydration with safe liquids, seek shade where possible and use a sunscreen factor 15 or higher.
 In recent years the Saudi Ministry has endeavoured to provide shade in densely populated areas.
 Pilgrims can also create shade by using an umbrella.
 Some rituals can be performed in the evening to avoid high daytime temperatures; Saudi authorities have decreed that pilgrims can perform the Stoning of the Devil anytime between sunrise and sunset.

 Note: In the winter months the temperature during the night can fall to a very low level and pilgrims should be prepared for this by having sufficient warm bedding and clothing with them.

 Blood-borne Virus Transmission Associated with Shaving

-At the end of Hajj, Muslim men shave their heads, and unclean blades can transmit blood-borne infections, such as hepatitis B, hepatitis C, and HIV.
+At the end of Hajj, Muslim men shave their heads, and non-sterile blades can transmit blood-borne infections, such as hepatitis B, hepatitis C, and HIV.
 Licensed barbers are tested for these blood-borne pathogens and are required to use disposable, single-use blades.
-Unlicensed barbers continue to operate by the roadside, where they may use unsterile blades on multiple men.
+Unlicensed barbers continue to operate by the roadside, where they may use non-sterile blades on multiple men.
 Male travellers should be advised to be shaved only at officially designated centres, which are clearly marked or carry their own razor for personal use.

 Accidents and Injuries